Bathroom Safety Tips for Seniors

 - Bath benches can be a good option if lifting your leg is a challenge when stepping into the bath or shower.
 Bath benches provide more stability and remove the need to balance on one foot.
 They can also be helpful in the shower to prevent slipping while standing.

-Aging in place tip #2: Install brighter lighting
+Aging in place tip #2: Install brighter lighting in bathroom

 Additional lighting can brighten dark corners and highlight potential tripping hazards in your space.
 Your bathroom should include overhead lighting, vanity lighting, and a light over the bath and shower.
 If you are living in a multi-generational home, consider installing dimmer switches so that the lights can be extra bright for those who need it, while other family members can dim the lights to the brightness they choose.